 As a coffee lover, I love regular coffee, but if I drink it after 4 pm, it affects my sleeping patterns as it does for many other coffee drinkers.
 So, I can drink my favorite decaf coffee in the evening without disturbing my sleep.
 Some coffee lover friends I know, can drink regular coffee at any time of the day and sleep very well without any issues.
 Caffeine affects everyone differently.

 All decaffeinating methods start with the green coffee bean.
 Caffeine is removed from coffee beans while the beans are green after they have been harvested, removed from the fruit, and dried but have not yet been roasted.
 The next step for the green coffee beans is the decaffeinating process and based on which method is used to extract the caffeine.
 Currently, the industry uses three methods to decaffeinate coffee.

-The Swiss Water Process has been proven to produce the most flavorful coffee because it’s efficient at extracting caffeine without stripping other flavorful and aromatic compounds from the un-roasted green beans.
-But it’s also more expensive and difficult to produce at scale in high volumes.
+The Swiss Water Process has been proven to produce the cleanest, natural, and most flavorful decaf coffee because it’s efficient at extracting caffeine without stripping other flavorful and aromatic compounds from the un-roasted green beans.
+But it’s also more expensive and difficult to produce, unless it’s at scale in high volumes.